Preliminary results show Azerbaijani president re-elected as expected - ExBulletin

 More than 100,000 ethnic Armenians fled the region after the defeat of separatist forces, leaving it almost deserted.

-During his visit to the city in November, Aliyev said in his speech at the military parade marking the victory that we have shown the whole world the strength, determination and indomitable spirit of the Azerbaijani people.
+During his visit to the city in November, Aliyev said in a speech at a military parade marking the victory that “we showed the whole world the strength, determination and indomitable spirit of the Azerbaijani people.”

 In Fuzuli, the Azerbaijani town near Karabakh that was controlled by Armenian forces until 2020, AP journalists saw high turnout, with voters lining up to enter polling stations.
 The town still lies in ruins after being ravaged by Armenian occupation, but authorities have built 25 new apartment buildings to house local residents eager to return.